Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Portability

-At L28 x W27 x H28 in, the traditional open frame structure of the Briggs & Stratton Storm Responder ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
-The device has been designed for tough environments and demanding outdoor use.
+At L28 x W27 x H28 in, the standard open frame design of the Briggs & Stratton Storm Responder delivers stability alongside easy maintenance access to components and good air cooling.
+The generator is designed for outdoor use and demanding environments.

 Features